paulpham157/fortitude/README.md

 # fortitude
-If you're looking for new fortunes to fortify your ```fortune``` installation, then it's fortunate that you've stumbled on this repo!
+If you're looking for some fortunes with attitude to fortify your ```fortune``` installation, then it's fortunate that you've stumbled on this repo!

 ![fortune | cowsay | lolcat](https://github.com/theodric/misfortune/raw/master/misfortune.png)